 • Turn the thermostat ring to the Quick View menu.

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

 If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 • Select Thermostat from home screen